 Obviously, these system-owned sow units have helped grow the feed business of the B&B Farm Store, but they have also given area producers (including the Bloeses) a single continuous source of quality, healthy pigs.
 “With these system-managed barns, we know the genetics and we know when the pigs are coming,” says Donnie, adding, “That’s so important to providing the market with a consistent finished product.”

-Donnie expresses great satisfaction with Pipestone System and its employees.
+Donnie expresses great satisfaction with Pipestone Management and its employees.
 “It’s definitely a pleasure to work with them,” he states.
 “They are professional and very well-rounded in all aspects of production and finance.”

 “It’s definitely a strong asset to have all of our participating sow units under system management,” Donnie concludes.